Ochakiv: Establishment and names

+According to the İslâm Ansiklopedisi, the core of Özü fortress probably dates back to the military fortification built by the Crimean Khanate in the 1490s.
+This small Tatar castle, called Cankirman, must have definitely come under Ottoman rule after the Karaboğdan expedition of Suleiman the Magnificent in 1538.
+In some sources, it is stated that this place was built by Meñli I Giray in 1492 on an ancient Greek city called Alektor and was named Karakerman.
+After coming under Ottoman rule, the castle and the small settlement began to be mentioned in official Ottoman documents as "Cankirman also known as Özi".
+In Ottoman sources, Özü was used as the name of both the region and the Dnieper river.

 In 1493, the fortress was taken by the cossacks of Bohdan Gliński.
 Due to its strategic location the fortress was a site of contest for a long time between Moldavia, Moldavia's ally Zaporizhian Sich, the Polish–Lithuanian Commonwealth, and the Ottoman Empire.

 At a later date it became the centre of an Ottoman sanjak which included Khajidereh (today Ovidiopol), Khadjibey (Odessa), and Dubossary, as well as some 150 villages, and Silistra Province, sometimes called Özi Province, to which it belonged.
 Khadjibey later became a sanjak centre of its own.

-In 1600 Mihai Viteazul (Michael the Brave), Prince of Wallachia, took control of the city for a short time.
+In 1600 Michael the Brave, Prince of Wallachia, took control of the city for a short time.

 Giovanni Battista Malbi noted in 1620 that the town and the land of Vozia, even if ruled by the Tatars, were inhabited by Romanians, describing them as having the Orthodox religion and a corrupt Latin-Italian language, with Slavic influences, as in those times the Old Slav language was the church language in all Romanian countries.
 The same ethnic note was made by Niccolo Barsi from Lucca in the same century.

 Lawryn Piaseczynski, secretary of the Polish king Sigismund III Vasa, traveling with a diplomatic mission to Gazi Giray Khan, traversing the region of Cetatea Albă (Ak-Kerman) and the Vozia or Oceakov region, found only "Moldavian villages under the Tatar Khan's domination, ruled in his name by Nazyl Aga" ("sate moldoveneşti pe care le ţine hanul tătărăsc şi pe care le guvernează în numele lui sluga lui Nazyl aga") Similar notes were made by Giovanni Botero (1540–1617) in Relazioni universali (Venice 1591); Gian Lorenzo d'Anania in L'Universale fabbrica del Mondo, ovvero Cosmografia (Napoli 1573, Venice 1596 etc.) and Giovanni Antonio Magini (1555–1617), from Padova, în Geographie universae (Venice 1596).

 Daniel Krman wrote that apart from the Turks and Tatars, the conquerors of Vozia, the city was inhabited by Moldavians (Romanians) and a number of Greek merchants.

+Ochakiv was listed as one of the three chief towns of Yedisan in a 1701 book by English cartographer Herman Moll.